 In this exercise, you build an alert with OK and Cancel buttons.
 The alert is triggered by the user tapping the FAB.

-public void onViewCreated(@NonNull View view, Bundle savedInstanceState) {
+Button in the FirstFragment.Button already has an onClick handler attached:public void onViewCreated(@NonNull View view, Bundle savedInstanceState) {

 super.onViewCreated(view, savedInstanceState);